knightsUCF/City-Builder-Architects-Production/art/overall style.md

 Essentially these and other buildings are easy to create, because all we have to do is build one level, and then duplicate that level up.

+Check out the way the lakes are laid out in factory town: https://store.steampowered.com/app/860890/Factory_Town/

+Also check out the grass, might help to have grass when zoom

+Perhaps we could have grass zoom in like in that one village building game